-For the nerds: I figured 245 work days for calculating lunch.
+I figured 245 work days for calculating takeout lunch.
 That’s 52 weeks/year – 2 weeks vacation – 1 week stat holidays (about 5 days).
-So 49 weeks * 5 days/week = 245 work days.
-Feel free to adjust days worked and lunches required based on your schedule.
+Thus 49 weeks * 5 days/week = 245 work days.

-These are the lunches I took along with me to the Canadian Broadcasting Corporation.
-This very popular On The Money Facebook Live features host Dianne Bucker (of Dragons’ Den Fame) and me squawking about lunch money.
+These are the four lunches I took along with me to the Canadian Broadcasting Corporation.
+This very popular On The Money Facebook Live features host Dianne Bucker (of Dragons’ Den Fame) and me talking about the lunches to take to work.

 Behold my chicken and brie sandwich with crisp veggies and a side of hummus.